-- Children of married parents have better education and behavioural outcomes compared to children of cohabiting parents - Wide literature, but mainly from the USA - Cohabiting relationships are more prone to break-down, which is associated with negative outcomes for children - Also well documented for the UK - But is this a causal effect of marriage?
+- Children of married parents have better education and behavioural outcomes compared to children of cohabiting parents - Wide literature, but mainly from the USA - Bumpass and Lu (2000); Acs and Nelson (2004); Manning and Brown (2006); Kiernan and Mensah (2009) - Cohabiting relationships are more prone to break-down, which is associated with negative outcomes for children - Ermisch and Pronzato (2008); Kiernan and Mensah (2009); Andersson (2002) - But is this a causal effect of marriage?
 Or does it simply reflect the different sorts of people who decide to get married (selection)?